 Skip to main content

-Estimate your take-home pay in Ohio for 2026.
-The state levies income tax with a top rate of 3.5% (0% on first 26050 then 2.75% to 3.5%).
+Estimate your take-home pay in Ohio.
+The state levies a graduated income tax that tops out at 3.5% (0% on first 26050 then 2.75% to 3.5%).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 Ohio Tax Snapshot